-A Commissioner may resign at any time and such resignation shall become effective at the time the Commissioner providing written notice to the Chair, President, or Secretary of ACCJC.
+A Commissioner may resign at any time and such resignation shall become effective on the date the Commissioner provides written notice to the Chair or President of ACCJC.

 ARTICLE IV COMMISSIONER ELECTION PROCESS

 Section 1.
 Nominating Committee

 There shall be a Nominating Committee, the purpose of which shall be to nominate persons for election to the Commission from among the applications received.
 The Nominating Committee shall consist of eight (8) persons, and shall serve for two years.
 The Executive Committee shall appoint four Commissioners and four individuals from member institutions to the Nominating Committee.
 The Chair and Vice Chair of the Commission may not serve on the Nominating Committee.
 The Nominating Committee will be chosen to represent the broad interests of the Commission's member institutions.
 The Executive Committee shall select the Chair of the Nominating Committee.
 The names of individuals appointed to the Nominating Committee shall be reported to the member institutions by the Commission.